harhar2000/Makers-Learning/OOP/encapsulation/README.md

 1. **Protects Data**: Keeps certain parts of your code private, ensuring that data can't be changed accidentally.
 2. **Keeps Code Organised**: Helps break down code into manageable sections, making it easier to read and work with.
-3. **Maintainability**: Simpler to update and less likely to cause problems because changes inside a class don't affect other parts of your programme.
+3. **Maintainability**: Simpifies updates and reduces likelihood of causing issues as internal workings of a class are hidden from other parts of your program.
+This abstraction allows you to change the internal implementation without affecting code that relies on the class.
 4. **Flexibility**: Can modify how a class works internally without disrupting the rest of your code that depends on it.

 ## Basic Example of Encapsulation